jali123456/MMLU-Law-Enforcement-testfork/CONTRIBUTING.md

 2. Create a new branch: `feature/your-topic`
 3. Add questions to `dataset/questions.jsonl`
 4. Ensure format follows the schema below
 5. Submit a Pull Request with the label `new-question`

+Refer to `samples/sample_question.jsonl` as your starting template

 ---